FahimS45/AI_agents/NewsSense/README.md

-Sure!
-Here's a professional and informative `README.md` for your GitHub repository:

----

 # 🧠 NewsSense: AI-Powered News Intelligence Agents

 **NewsSense** is a multi-agent system that uses Large Language Models (LLMs) to intelligently **fetch, verify, and summarize news** using real-time web data and prompt-driven agent reasoning.